-CONSOLIDATED FINANCIAL STATEMENTS SES S.A.
-ANNUAL ACCOUNTS ADDITIONAL INFORMATION shareholder who is recorded in the company's shareholder register 14 days before the meeting is authorised to attend and to vote at the meeting.
+The meetings are presided over by the Chairperson of the Board or, in their absence, by one of the Vice Chairpersons of the Board or, in their absence, by any other person appointed by the meeting.
+Any shareholder who is recorded in the company's shareholder register 14 days before the meeting is authorised to attend and to vote at the meeting.
 An A-shareholder may act at any meeting by appointing a proxy (who does not need to be an A-shareholder).